jedwards1211/lambduh/README.md

 ### JSON Mode

-`JSON.parse`s `stdin`, calls your function on it, writes `JSON.stringify` to `stdout`.
+`JSON.parse`s `stdin` or each file in the arguments, calls your function on it, writes `JSON.stringify` to `stdout` (or overwrites the input file with the result if you use the `-i` option).
 Duh!

 ### Line Mode

-Reads lines from `stdin` one-by-one, calls your function on each with `(text, lineNumber)`, and writes what it returns to `stdout`, except:
+Reads lines from `stdin` or each file in the arguments, one-by-one, calls your function on each with `(text, lineNumber)`, and writes what it returns to `stdout` (or overwrites the input file with the result if you use the `-i` option), except:

 * If your function returns `false`, it quits reading lines.
 * If your function returns `null` or `undefined`, it skips to the next line without printing anything.

+#### Options
+* `--eol=EOL`: (default: system line separator) specify line separator

 ### Lines Mode

-Calls your function with an array of lines from stdin.
-If your function returns an array of lines, it writes them in order to `stdout`.
-Otherwise, it calls `String` on it and writes that string to `stdout`.
+Calls your function with an array of lines from stdin or each file in the arguments.
+If your function returns an array of lines, it writes them in order to `stdout` (or overwrites the input file with the result if you use the `-i` option).
+Otherwise, it calls `String` on it and outputs that string.

+#### Options
+* `--eol=EOL`: (default: system line separator) specify line separator

 ### Text Mode

-Calls your function with the entire text from stdin in a single string, and writes what your function returns to `stdout`.
+Calls your function with the entire text from stdin or each file in the arguments in a single string, and writes what your function returns to `stdout` (or overwrites the input file with the result if you use the `-i` option).

+### Options for all above modes
+* `-i`: (in place) overwrite input files with the result of the transformation
+* `--encoding=ENCODING`: (default: `utf8`) specify file encoding

 ### Move Mode